 What We Do

-Spaces for teenagers to slow down, reflect, and build skills towards their career - through mentorship, 1:1 guidance, creative and reflective workshops, and community circles.
+Spaces for teenagers to slow down, reflect, and build skills - through mentorship, 1:1 guidance, creative and reflective workshops, and community circles.

 We work with young people and their caregivers to build stronger, more honest relationships through facilitated conversations and shared learning.